The Undeclared War: Release

+In the United Kingdom, the first series aired from 30 June 2022 on Channel 4.
+The second series in full premiered on 21 July 2026.

-In the United States, the series was released on Peacock.
+In the United States, the first series was released on Peacock on 18 August 2022.
+The second series premiered on 27 August 2026.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, 69% of 26 critics' reviews are positive, with an average rating of 5.4/10.
+The first series has a 68% approval rating on Rotten Tomatoes based on 25 reviews, with an average rating of 5.3/10.
+The website's critical consensus reads, "While The Undeclared War isn't as convincingly brainy as it purports itself to be, it satisfies as a well-acted and visually dynamic cybercrime thriller."
+On Metacritic, the first series has a weighted score of 59 out of 100 based on 15 reviews, indicating "mixed or average reviews".

 Controversy

 The show's June 2022 adverts were inspired by the panic-provoking 1938 radio adaption of The War of the Worlds, and subject to complaints to the UK broadcasting regulator Ofcom due to the adverts being broadcast as if they were live news broadcasts.
-The few complainants had focused on the fact that the Prime Minister himself had appeared on screen – seemingly unable to discern that it was black actor Adrian Lester, in a country which has never had a black PM, rather than actual caucasian PM Boris Johnson, then in his third year in office – which had made them panic about a pending attack.
+The few complainants had focused on the fact that the Prime Minister himself had appeared on screen – seemingly unable to discern that it was black actor Adrian Lester, in a country which has never had a black PM, rather than actual white-skinned PM Boris Johnson, then in his third year in office – which had made them panic about a pending attack.
 Ofcom simply acknowledged that the complaints had been received, and no further comments were ever issued by the organisation.